 2025 marks the 17th year Wishbone has been delivering original theatre creations in the Robson Valley, and the 23rd year in communities throughout B.C.
 With each show, we strive to develop deeper bonds with our audiences and draw in new creators who want to culturally contribute to their community.
 Each creation is an education process where we search for ways to boost our audience appeal and act as a catalyst for community engagement.
-Our work engages a diverse age range of local artists, includes gender and ethnic diversity, appeals to a broad spectrum of community, and strives to challenge, entertain and be relevant to our audiences.
-It increases community awareness and appreciation of theatre art and supports local artists by providing a framework for creation and collaboration.
+Our work engages a diverse age range of local artists, includes gender and ethnic diversity, appeals to a broad spectrum of community awareness and appreciation of theatre art and supports local artists by providing a framework for creation and collaboration.
 Funds go to artists to help sustain themselves while pursuing their art.
 Wishbone works to makes connections with arts/business organizations to nurture supportive relationships.
 We encourage local leadership and local entrepreneurs to invest time and resources in their arts community.